docet85/outlier_detector/README.md

 </details>

 <details>
-   <summary>I have a generating object from which I <code>pop</code> samples; and I want to iterate only on valid samples:
+   <summary>I have a generating object from which I <code>pop</code> samples, and I want to iterate only on valid samples:
     how can I reject outliers and get an iterator?</summary>

 ```python